Francisco Mejía Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in MLB.
+- The White Sox pitching staff ranks first in MLB with a collective 10 strikeouts per nine innings.

-- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.61).
+- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).
+- White Sox pitchers combine to surrender 35 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- In his most recent appearance on Sunday, the righty tossed six innings against the Baltimore Orioles, giving up two earned runs while surrendering six hits.
+- In his last outing on Saturday against the Tampa Bay Rays, the right-hander tossed four innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.